FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Conclusions

-In this paper, we identified two shortcomings of attention-based meta-embeddings: First, attention weights are computed without the knowledge of characteristics of the word.
-To address this, we extend the attention function with word features.
-Second, the embeddings might form type-based clusters in the common embedding space.
-To avoid this, we propose adversarial training for learning the mapping function.
-We demonstrate the effectiveness of our approach on sentence classification and sequence tagging tasks in different languages and domains.
-Our analysis shows that our approach successfully addresses the above mentioned shortcomings.
-A possible future direction is the evaluation of our method on sequence-to-sequence tasks.
+In this paper, we proposed feature-based adversarial meta-embeddings (FAME) to effectively combine several embeddings.
+The features are designed to guide the attention layer when computing the attention weights, in particular for embeddings representing different input \types, such as \subwords or words.
+Adversarial training helps to learn better mappings when embeddings of different \sizes are combined.
+We demonstrate the effectiveness of our approach on a variety of sentence classification and sequence tagging tasks across languages and domains and set the new state of the art for POS tagging in 27 languages, for domain-specific concept extraction on three datasets, for NER in two languages, as well as on two question classification datasets.
+Further, our analysis shows that our approach is particularly successful in low-resource settings.
+A future direction is the evaluation of our method on sequence-to-sequence tasks or document representations.